MrPlusGH/NPlusMiner-Documentation/Overclocking.md

 # Overclocking
 !Use OC with caution!

 If overclocking, the overclocking settings should be set before first run of NPlusMiner because of algorithm benchmarking.
-If overclocking settings were changed after the benchmarking, you'll need to run the ResetBenchmark.bat batch file.
+If overclocking settings were changed after the benchmarking, you'll need to run `ResetBenchmark.bat`.

 Gigabyte Xtreme Gaming Engine (VGA - XTREME ENGINE) is recommended for overclocking software.
 In settings, there is a "Synchronize settings for similar graphics processors" option.
 Note that it minimizes to the system tray.
 To open, right click on the icon and select open.